luisferlc/thumbnail-generator/README.md

 - Feedback Delay: Immediate feedback on errors may be limited compared to DevOps practices.

 ## Best Case Scenario:
 Considering business needs and budget, a combination of traditional infrastructure management (using GUI) and IaC is recommended.
-AWS offers various options to explore this hybrid approach1.
+AWS offers various options to explore this hybrid approach.
 Remember that choosing the right approach depends on specific project requirements and organizational context.
 Evaluating trade-offs and aligning with business goals will guide your decision-making process.